A white interior in a studio apartment reflects light to make a room feel bigger.

 Tips

-11 Easy Ways To Divide Your Studio Apartment Into Multiple Rooms
+How To Divide A Studio Apartment Into Multiple Rooms – 11 Ways

-11 Easy Ways To Divide Your Studio Apartment Into Multiple Rooms Expand options
+How To Divide A Studio Apartment Into Multiple Rooms – 11 Ways Expand options

 After a long commute on the subway, standing between a grandmother with shopping bags and a burly guy playing Threes!, all you want is a place to relax.
 Unfortunately, if you live in a studio where your sleeping, eating, and working spaces overlap, your home can feel as crowded as public transit.
 Especially if you live with your significant other (by the way, here’s how to live happily with your S.O. in a tiny apartment).